uf-mil/mil/SSH-Keys.md

 When you are asked where to save the file, just use the default location (~/.ssh/id_rsa) or you may have problems later on.
 I highly recommend setting a password for the key!
 It only needs to be entered once on your machine to unlock the key, not for each SSH session like a user password.
 If you are **really** lazy, you can leave it blank and never be prompted for a password.

-# Copying the Certificate to a Server
+# Copying the Cert to a Server

 Each server that you want to use the key to authenticate with needs to have a copy of the accompanying certificate.
 This simple command will do all the heavy lifting for you: